A posteriori superlinear convergence bounds for block conjugate gradient: Numerical Experiments

-\begin{exmp} The objective of this example is to analyze the effect of the block size $s$ on the convergence of block CG and the behavior of the bounds to capture the superlinearity in presence of a cluster of eigenvalues near the origin.
-To this end, in this example, we consider a diagonal matrix of dimension $404 \times 404$ with eigenvalues on the diagonal with values $0.0005$, $0.0015$, $0.0025$, $0.0035$, $0.0045$, $0.0055$, $0.08,\ldots, 2.42 $.
+\begin{example} {\rm The objective of this example is to analyze the effect of the block size $s$ on the convergence of block CG and the behavior of the bounds to capture the superlinearity in presence of a cluster of eigenvalues near the origin.
+To this end, we consider a diagonal matrix of dimension $404 \times 404$ with eigenvalues on the diagonal with values $0.0005$, $0.0015$, $0.0025$, $0.0035$, $0.0045$, $0.0055$, $0.08,\ldots, 2.42 $.
 The matrix has six clustered eigenvalues near zero and the rest distributed uniformly between $0.08$ and~$2.42$.

 Figure \ref{fig:residuals_vds_ss_2_block} shows the convergence history of block CG, considering the invariant subspace associated to the six lowest eigenvalues, i.e., both bounds are computed using $k_1=6$ and $k_2=0$ for each block size ($s=1$, $2$, $4$ and $8$).
-Contrasting the residual histories of the bounds (Figure \ref{fig:residuals_vds_ss_2_block}) with the behavior of $\gamma_m$ and $\alpha_{m, 6, 0}$ in Figure \ref{fig:factor_vds_ss_2_block}, one can observe that the superlinear behavior on the block CG begins when all Ritz values associated with the cluster eigenvalues enter its final interval of convergence.
-This is equivalent to the factor $\alpha_{m,6,0}$ be close to $1$ or when $\gamma_m$ is of moderate size ($\gamma _m \leq 0.5$), see Figure \ref{fig:factor_vds_ss_2_block}.

-Observe in Figure \ref{fig:residuals_vds_ss_2_block} that when the block size is increased, the superlinear behavior starts earlier.
+Our observations here are very similar to those in the previous example, where a single eigenvalue was considered.
+In particular, note that that when the block size is increased, the superlinear behavior starts earlier.
 This shows the dependency of the onset of the superlinear behavior on the block size.
-Moreover, this example suggests that block CG (with $s> 1$) hastens the onset of the superlinearity in the presence of clustered eigenvalues.
+Moreover, as in the previous example, this example suggests that block CG (with $s> 1$) hastens the onset of the superlinearity in the presence of clustered eigenvalues. } \end{example}